 - Operate in an environment where instructional “surprises” (demoralizing quizzes, being called to solve problems on the blackboard for public humiliation, etc.)

-- Gain academic knowledge, as well as learning the appropriate coping skills and stress relieving techniques that allow them to persevere when challenged.
+- Gain academic knowledge, as well as learn the appropriate coping skills and stress-relieving techniques that allow them to persevere when challenged.

 Learn More About the 21st Century Safe School Initiative